We’re a week away from Advent…do you know where your Advent wreath is? Do you have purple and pink candles ready to go?

 - ways to avoid tossing all the beautiful Christmas cards people send to you

-Disclosure: I am an affiliate with Barnes & Noble now, instead of Amazon, so I’ll receive a small kickback if you order starting here.
+Disclosure: I am an affiliate of Amazon, so I’ll receive a small kickback if you order starting here.
 I’d highly recommend checking your local bookstore for the book, especially since Advent is just around the corner.
-There may also be lower prices online; I am not a deal blogger.
-See my full disclosure statement here.
+There may also be lower prices online; I am not a deal blogger. 😉 See my full disclosure statement here.